I love this quilt because it taught me several new techniques, and it taught me how to be an artist and business woman.

 This was a commissioned piece.
 I contacted the buyer when I completed work on the quilt.
 The buyer never returned my calls.
 Bebop taught me to always require a substantial down payment before beginning work.

 I published my first collection of poetry, Split Rock / Cracked Cave, in 2013.
 I think I'm a much better, more confident writer today than I was then.
 As an independent writer and publisher, you have full ownership and can revise as you will.
-So I've made the decision to refresh some of those poems, make them better and repackage the collection as Bebop in the Small of Her Back, available May 2017, amazon.com
+So I made the decision to refresh some of the poems, make them better and repackage the collection as Bebop in the Small of Her Back, available here.

 Read more here